 In case of a live attenuated vaccine, a plan to assess vaccine shedding is prepared.

-The safety data of the Phase I study and Phase 1b in the target population (eg healthy neonates, or Mtb non-infected and/or infected adults from endemic regions) indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
-Safety concerns have not been identified.
+The safety data of the Phase I study and Phase 1b in the target population (eg healthy neonates, or Mtb non-infected and/ or infected adults from endemic regions) indicate an acceptable reactogenicity profile of the different vaccine doses which are being considered for Phase 2a studies.
+No safety concerns have been identified.

 If the immunisation schedule consists of 2 or 3 vaccine administrations, there is no evidence of an unacceptable dose-related increase in reactogenicity.

-At stage G, the review of Phase 2b data confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.01% to 1 %) adverse events.
-Altogether, experience from all studies indicates an acceptable safety profile in the target population.
-The active monitoring of adverse events during Phase 3 may be modified in case of occurrence of any unexpected event during the Phase 2b trial.
+At stage G, the review of Phase 2b data confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.1% to 1 %) adverse events.
+Altogether,experience from all studies indicates an acceptable safety profile in the target population.
+The active monitoring of adverse events during Phase 3 maybe modified in case of occurrence of any unexpected event during the Phase 2b trial.

-A post-marketing safety study should address any unexpected event which would have occurred during pre-licensure clinical trials.
+Phase 4 safety study should be prepared to address any unexpected event of specific interest which would have occurred during pre-licensure clinical trials and to assess any adverse event that was too rare to be observed in clinical trials.